xplosionmind/tommi.space/content/notes/public/The Slot Philosophy.md

 The Slot Philosophy is awesome because slots can be rearranged everyday, and their accomplishment can be tracked through [[Self tracking]] [apps](#Tools).

-The Slot Philosophy is a powerful tool to contrast <b class='missing'>+++</b> (that thing where you always start something and you drop it to start some sub-thing to do).
+The Slot Philosophy is a powerful tool to contrast <strong class='missing'>+++</strong> (that thing where you always start something and you drop it to start some sub-thing to do).

 <br>
 <br>